microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/en-us/03-Create-Teams-Meeting.md

 6. Go to `Startup.cs` and check the beginning of the `Configure` method:
     - This code creates a `GraphServiceClient` for calling Microsoft Graph from Azure Functions.
     - You can make Microsoft Graph API calls with app-only permissions (such as **Calendars.ReadWrite**) by passing `ClientSecretCredential` to the `GraphServiceClient` constructor.
-The `ClientSecretCredential` uses the `Tenant Id`, `Client Id` and `Client Secre` values from the Azure Active Directory app.
+The `ClientSecretCredential` uses the `Tenant Id`, `Client Id` and `Client Secret` values from the Azure Active Directory app.

      ``` csharp
      var config = p.GetRequiredService<IConfiguration>();